ArNAB-0053/groot-web-app/README.md

-# Plant Disease Detection System 🌿
+# Plant Disease Detection System - Groot 🌿

 Welcome to the Plant Disease Detection System!
 This project leverages deep learning techniques to identify various diseases in plant leaves.